Table of Contents

 - Analysts at BNP Paribas Exane project that Microsoft will sell over 10 million paid licenses this year.

 However, challenges remain.
-A Gartner survey revealed that most information technology companies have yet to progress beyond the pilot stage with their 365 Copilot initiatives.
-Convincing enterprises of the product’s return on investment will be key to its long-term success.
+According to a Gartner survey, most information technology companies still have pilot projects with their 365 Copilot initiatives.
+Proving the product’s return on investment to enterprises will be crucial for its long-term survival.

 What This Means for Enterprises